fathanzys/NLP-Fathan/README.md

-# 🎯 Sentiment Analysis Ijazah Presiden Jokowi
+# 🎯 Sentiment Analysis Komentar Postingan Instagram Mengenai Ijazah Presiden Joko Widodo

 This repository contains a sentiment analysis project on TikTok comments related to President Jokowi’s popular phrase *"Kabur Aja Dulu"*.
 The goal is to classify public sentiment into **positive**, **neutral**, or **negative** using natural language processing (NLP) and machine learning techniques.